 Fatigue

-Fatigue is one of the most common side effects of a Traumatic Brain Injury and can occur as a consequence of sleep disturbances or as a separate TBI symptom.
-Fatigue is experienced in a few different forms – physical fatigue, mental fatigue and psychological fatigue.
+Fatigue is one of the most common side effects of a Traumatic Brain Injury and can occur as a consequence of sleep disturbances or other TBI symptoms.
+It is experienced in a few different forms – physical fatigue, mental fatigue and psychological fatigue.

 Read more about TBI related fatigue here.